fbpx

 Funding need

-StrongMinds is planning for rapid growth.
-In order to do this, it needs to raise a further $19 million over the next two years (i.e., 2023-2024).
+StrongMinds has a $10 million goal for 2024 with an approximately $3 million gap to fill by the end of December.
+StrongMinds has raised a total of $3.4 million in pledged funds toward our $11.5 million fundraising goal in 2025.
+This leaves a fundraising gap of $8.1 million for 2025.
 The funding will be used primarily to support ongoing work to deliver services to more women.
 Some funds will also be used to help the organisation scale, and to launch an RCT evaluating its effectiveness.

 Conclusion

 StrongMinds is one of the most cost-effective life-improving charities we have evaluated in-depth so far.
-We have moderate confidence in the evidence, so it is possible that future research could update our evaluation.
+It is possible that future research could update our evaluation.
 Overall, we think StrongMinds is a cost-effective way to improve global wellbeing, and is a particularly good fit for donors who value improving lives.

 FAQs